danielgorgonha/learn-rust-crud/docs/TESTING.md

 ## 📝 Best Practices

 ### **1. Organization**
-- Tests organized by module
+- Tests organized by module and type
 - Reusable helper functions
 - Descriptive test names

 ### **2. Isolation**
 - Each test is independent
 - Clean state between tests
-- No external dependencies
+- No external dependencies for unit tests

 ### **3. Assertions**
 - Specific and clear assertions